 The University of the Incarnate Word welcomes persons of diverse backgrounds and is therefore committed to providing reasonable accommodations for students wanting to attend religious observances and who will miss class.
 Students must inform instructors at least two weeks prior to attending a religious observance.
-Students use the form found in the FSOP Student Handbook to request accommodations from the instructor.
+Students absent for a religious observance shall follow the procedure under Personal Activities above so it can be marked as an excused absence.